csekri/fenix-calculator/README.md

-Scientific Calculator for Fenix & Forerunner watches Ever wondered how a smartwatch with 5 buttons can be used as a calculator?
-If yes then this app is probably for you.
+Calculate everywhere on your wrist with a scientific calculator available for both physical button and touchscreen devices.

-This full-featured calculator can be useful when shopping, doing math homework, changing currency etc. The result is evaluated on the go when the algorithm recognises a meaningful expression, hence partial results are displayed when typing.
-There are three evaluation modes: Traditional/Postfix/Prefix.
+This full-featured calculator can be useful when shopping, doing math homework, changing currency etc. There are three evaluation modes: Traditional/Postfix/Prefix.
 An expression can expand into multiple lines.

 IMPORTANT: EXIT can be found in the menu (press and hold UP/MENU button)!!!

-USAGE ON NO TOUCHSCREEN DEVICES
+#### USAGE ON NON-TOUCHSCREEN DEVICES ####

-- MENU (press and hold up button): access to Exit, switch between Traditional, Prefix and Postfix modes.
+- Menu (press and hold up button): access to Exit, switch between Traditional, Prefix and Postfix modes.

 - Back button: access to the math operations, math constants, delete and clear.